nodejs/node/doc/api.markdown

 To require modules.
 See the `'Modules'` section.

+### require.resolve()

+Use the internal `require()` machinery to look up the location of a module, but rather than loading the module, just return the resolved filename.

 ### require.paths

 An array of search paths for `require()`.
 This array can be modified to add custom paths.